Flame Out

 Loss of Combustion During Operation

-Display shows 'Flame Out' or similar message and grill shuts down during a cook.
+Display shows 'Flame Out' or a similar message, and the grill shuts down during a cook.

 Advertisements